top of page

 6. Add the herbs and feta cheese and toss again.

 7. Just before serving, add about 2/3 of the dressing.
 Mix and taste.
-Add additional dressing and adjust the seasoning to taste.
+Add additional dressing, salt, and pepper to taste.

 bottom of page